s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 	2. Potentiometer:
 		- Run [servoTestPot](./Tests/servoTestPor.ino)
 		- Use read values to define (inversely proportional) length of delay in servo.move
-		- If pot reads 0: empty if branch, does not call servo.move
+		- If pot reads <100: empty if branch, does not call servo.move
-		- Else: map pot values 0 - 1023 to delay values 80ms - 20ms
+		- Else: map pot values 100 - 1023 to angle values 1° - 10° (potValue/100.0)
-		- First test with simpler 10° increment math, then with 12°
-4. Implement 'virtual' RPM value reading and display in serial plotter:
-	- RPM = (20 / delay) * 100
-	- Define getRPM function using this formula
-5. Implement pot values display into serial plotter:
+4. Implement Hall sensor responses, step angle and pot values display into serial plotter
-	- Display value : pot.read / 20 so it fits within RPM range but doesn't overlap or intersect with RPM value

 Test this version, if issues appear work back stepwise to isolate problem.